jaanga/jaanga.github.io/gestification-r2/template-leap-threejs/readme.md

 -->

-* It's not easy enough to see how easy the Leap is to program
+* It's not easy enough to see how easy it is to program for the Leap Motion device
+* Much of the great available material requires that you are already a full-stack developer, there's not much for the newbs
+* Most programmers know at least a bit about JavaScript, but not many C++ coders may know jQuery and few Python peeps many know CoffeeScript.
+Scripts written in JavaScript derivatives are not always readable by large groups of programmers

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* To create a fast and easy Leap boilerplate temple
+* To create small, fast and easy Leap Three.js JavaScript boilerplate templates
+* To create a variety of Leap templates that suit a variety of needs
+* To write code that almost all programmers can read quite easily

 ### Vision
 <!--  a descriptive picture of a desired future state -->